Iwan Roberts: Gillingham and Cambridge United

 After being released by Norwich, he received a number of offers to play for other clubs, including from Swiss side FC Basel, but eventually signed a two-year contract with Gillingham of the Championship, where he would be player/coach.
-Roberts his debut against Ipswich, Norwich's local rivals, and was booked after less than five seconds.
+His debut was against Ipswich, Norwich's local rivals, and was booked after less than five seconds.
 The move to Gillingham did not prove a good one for him and he had a number of disagreements with the club, particularly with Stan Ternent after he succeeded Andy Hessenthaler as manager.
 In December 2004 Roberts had himself served as joint caretaker manager, along with Darren Hare and Paul Smith, after the sudden departure of both Hessenthaler and initial caretaker John Gorman.
 In March 2005 he joined Cambridge United on loan until the end of the season to play under the management of former Norwich team-mate, Rob Newman.
 He scored his 200th league goal on his debut, but Cambridge were relegated from League Two.
 In August 2005, Roberts retired from playing after reaching an agreement with Gillingham to pay the final year of his contract.